-Races hosted by the Club – All races hosted by the Club shall follow the procedures set out by the Scottish Coastal Rowing Association and must be individually assessed in terms of Health and Safety.
+Races hosted by the Club – all races hosted by the Club shall follow the procedures set out by the Scottish Coastal Rowing Association and must be individually assessed in terms of Health and Safety.

-Adverse weather conditions – It is important to recognize that contending with difficult weather conditions is part of the attraction of coastal rowing.
+Adverse weather conditions – it is important to recognize that contending with difficult weather conditions is part of the attraction of coastal rowing.
 However, safe enjoyment is the aim, not recklessness.

-Night Rowing – Rowing is not to take place after sunset unless part of a properly organised event.
+Night Rowing – rowing is not to take place after sunset unless part of a properly organised event.
 Additional equipment may be required such as the inclusion of flares.
 Craft must be properly illuminated and carry a VHF.

-Other water users – Rowing should be carried out at all times with awareness by the participants of the right of others who share the water.
+Other water users – rowing should be carried out at all times with awareness by the participants of the right of others who share the water.

 Personal Flotation Devices (PFDs)

-There are 2 categories of personal flotation device: Buoyancy aids and life jackets.
+There are 2 categories of personal flotation device: buoyancy aids and life jackets.
 Both exist to help you float, but there are some key differences:

 Life jackets are designed to keep the wearer afloat and upright with their airways clear of water regardless of swimming ability or the state of the wearer (even if the wearer is incapacitated).
 They are bulky and when worn in the water they limit swimming ability.
 They have a minimum Newton rating of 150N – this is essentially a measure of how buoyant they are.
-Life jackets can be made of solid foam (such as those on airplanes) but these are very bulky.
+Life jackets can be made of solid foam but these are very bulky.
 More commonly available are inflatable life jackets which are less cumbersome to row in as they only need to be inflated in a situation when they are required.